Skip to content

 3. Implement real-time screening for payment flows

-OFSI and the FCA expect payment institutions to screen transactions before execution, not after.
+AUSTRAC expects reporting entities to screen transactions before execution, not after.
 Real-time API integration with sanctions databases is the standard for 2026.
-Static weekly batch screening is no longer sufficient for high-volume payment processors, as confirmed in FCA Dear CEO letters on financial crime controls (2023).
+Static weekly batch screening is no longer sufficient for high-volume payment processors.

 4. Document every alert decision with a full audit trail